wesselbarten/TicTacToe/NOTES.md

 [X] A position cannot be marked twice
 [X] All positions can be marked
-[X] Player X wins when has marked the top left, top center and top right positions
+[X] Player X wins when has marked the top left, top center and top right positions [ ] Player X wins when has marked the middle left, middle center and middle right positions